d3x0r/STFRPhysics/AI/STFR_Connection_Space_Displacement_Math.md

 ### Note on Verification

 The mapping of the three contributions onto $\alpha = 1$ each relies on the standard post-Newtonian decomposition applied to STFR concepts.
-While the physical mechanisms are natural consequences of the framework (finite-$C$ cone geometry, $\Gamma$ time dilation, and $\Sigma(r)$ displacement), confirming the exact coefficients requires a full N-body numerical integration in the STFR framework — the simulation flagged as needed in the original document.
+While the physical mechanisms are natural consequences of the framework (finite-$C$ cone geometry, $\Gamma$ time dilation, and $\Sigma(r)$ displacement), confirming the exact coefficients requires a full N-body numerical integration in the STFR framework.
+This has now been confirmed numerically — see Open Question 9 (resolved) and the [interactive simulation](https://d3x0r.github.io/STFRPhysics/AI/stfr_nbody.html).

 ---